jsonmaur/jumpsuit/README.md

   })
   ```

-### Global States
+### State

-Creating a global state is easy, and in return you get a reducer that is usable with redux right out of the box.
+Creating a state is easy.
+Pass `State()` an object with your `initial` state object and some actions.
+This returns a reducer that should then be passed into your render function's state object.

 ```javascript
 import { State, Actions } from 'jumpsuit'